AlanBarber/bitcheck/QUICKSTART.md

 5. **Use verbose sparingly** - Only for debugging
 6. **Use `--single-db` for archives** - Easier to manage one database for backup sets or portable collections
 7. **Be consistent** - If you start with `--single-db`, always use it for that directory
+8. **Use `--file` for targeted operations** - Process specific files without scanning directories
+9. **Use `--delete` to clean up** - Remove obsolete entries from database without deleting actual files

 ## Help